stenzeladam/BesedoMegaLoremIpsum/README.md

     DB_NAME=<DB_NAME>
     ```

+- Install the required packages in both the backend and frontend folders.

+    npm install

 ## Getting started
 After the previous setup steps you should be good to go, just start the backend and then the frontend server.